WASdev/sample.metrics/README.md

 1. Clone the sample.metrics repository.

 2. Execute the full Maven build.
-This will create a MetricsExample.war file inside the project's target directory.
+This will create a MetricsExample.war file inside the project's config/liberty directory.
     ```bash
     $ mvn clean install
     ```